Although improving, Shanghai smog is still a major health concern expats should be aware of!

-Rather than resting on its laurels, in January 2017 the Shanghai government announced a new target for average annual PM2.5 density to be reduced to 42 ug/m3 by 2020.
-Unfortunately, this new goal is not very ambitious as it is less than 7% lower than the 2016 average, and could actually already be achieved in 2017.
+In January 2017 the Shanghai government announced a new target for average annual PM2.5 density to be reduced to 42 ug/m3 by 2020.
+Obviously, this new goal was not very ambitious as it was already comfortably passed by the end of 2017.

 Other recent initiatives related to Shanghai Smog include:

 While we should acknowledge and celebrate the great improvements in air quality in Shanghai since 2012, we should also be aware the current figures still do not meet the standards for healthy air enacted by any of the WHO, the US Environmental Protection Agency (EPA) or China’s own Ministry of Environmental Protection (MEP) (since rebranded as the Ministry of Ecology and Environment (MEE)).

 The WHO considers the average annual PM2.5 concentration should not exceed 10 ug/m3.
 So Shanghai’s reading in 2017 was still almost four times this maximum healthy density.

 The more relaxed China air quality standard for average per annum density of no more than 35 ug/m3 is also not yet being met in Shanghai.

 Note also that China’s AQI for readings below 250 is more relaxed than the US air quality index.

 A day with an average PM2.5 concentration of up to 75 ug/m3 is considered ‘good’ in China, whereas anything above 55.5 ug/m3 is classified as ‘Unhealthy' for everyone by the US AQI.